justMoritz/mobile-responsive-spacers/README.md

 # Mobile Responsive Spacers
 A simple Wordpress Plugin lets you globally adjust every Wordpress Gutenberg Spacer Block to be a different size on mobile.

+## Install via WordPress
+The latest stable release for this plugin is available via [WordPress](https://wordpress.org/plugins/mobile-responsive-spacers/)

 ## Settings Page
 *Breakpoint* configures the screen width in pixels when the spacers change size.
 This is the "max-width" for the mobile setting.
 Any screen size above will use the regular size of the spacer as defined in the block editor.